Real Estate Consumer Protections

 Multi-unit development properties, such as condos and townhouses, are a popular option when buying a home in B.C.
 Real estate developers are responsible for providing full information and deposit protection to consumers when marketing their developments.

 The Office of the Superintendent of Real Estate helps purchasers understand their rights and takes enforcement action if developers do not meet legislated requirements.

-The Office of the Superintendent of Real Estate is requesting feedback on proposed rules governing the conduct of licensees providing real estate services in the Province of British Columbia.
+The Office of the Superintendent of Real Estate holds public consultations on proposed rules governing the conduct of licensees providing real estate services in the Province of B.C.